Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-- 🗃️ Compatible with ‼️ [Pulsar](https://github.com/SpaceGT/Pulsar) TILL v2.3.1 ‼️‼️‼️, [S.E.
-Launcher](https://github.com/StarCpt/SpaceEngineersLauncher) and the discontinued [Plugin Launcher](https://github.com/sepluginloader/SpaceEngineersLauncher).
+- 🗃️ Compatible with ‼️‼️ [Pulsar](https://github.com/SpaceGT/Pulsar) TILL v2.3.1 ‼️‼️, [S.E.
+Launcher](https://github.com/StarCpt/SpaceEngineersLauncher).
 - 🔄 Game hotfixes proof! if it stops working, just run the tool again.
 - 🔕 Update only needed when a new DLC is released: just download, overwrite and launch the tool.